-In recognizing that teaching is the greatest act of optimism, Tom Brody strove to have his students learn a wellspring of lessons about life through the characters he introduced to them in a myriad of short stories, poems, and novels.
+In recognizing that teaching is the greatest act of optimism, Tom Brody strove to have his students learn a fountainhead of lessons about life through the characters he introduced to them in a myriad of short stories, poems, and novels.
 While he was a great pontificator in class, Mr. Brody’s listening skills were such that I used to kid him that he was a cleric in a former life.
 An innovator at heart, Tom taught Lord of the Flies through the lens of Freudian psychology; he cherished the flawed Holden Caulfield and prodded his students to walk in the shoes of all people, both real and imaginative.
 (I well remember one class when his charges got to the critical juncture of Lord of the Flies, and Tom was almost reduced to tears.
-“Oh, Piggy…..dear, sweet Piggy.“)
+“Oh, Piggy…..dear, sweet Piggy,” he sighed.)

 I was incredibly blessed when the celebrated Mr. Brody explicitly adopted me as his protege and asked me to teach with him in ninth grade beginning in 1995.
 Under his nimble guidance, I learned how to use the exemplary texts he so loved to bring a profound sense of enlightenment to my charges.
-When he retired, Tom charitably left me with his notes to over 25 short stories and seven novels, a gift that continues to light up the sky for me nearly two decades later.
+When he retired, Tom charitably left me with his notes to over 25 short stories and seven novels, a gift that continues to light up the sky for me two decades later.